goat-gaming-group/web3-wallet-assignment/README.md

 ### Source Code

-All source code for the site, including both frontend and backend code.
+All source code for the site, including both frontend and backend code in the form of a shared reopsitory with commit history.

 ### Testing and Deployment